 Transfers Pursuant to Compromises or Court Orders

 Consideration is an important factor where a transfer is made pursuant to compromises of bona fide disputes or court orders.
 Such transfers are not considered taxable gifts because they are deemed to be made for adequate and full consideration.
-For example, if a mother and daughter are in litigation and the daughter is claiming a large sum of money, a compromise payment by the mother to the daughter is not a gift.
-However, in an intrafamily situation in which the court is not convinced that a bona fide arm’s length adversary proceeding was present, the gift tax will be imposed.
-For example, in a case where a widow settled with a son who threatened to break his father’s will, the gift tax was levied.
+For example, if a mother and daughter are in litigation, a compromise payment by the mother to the daughter is not a gift.
+However, if a court is not convinced that an intrafamily dispute was resolved in a bona fide arm’s length adversary proceeding was present, a gift tax will be imposed.
+For example, a settlement payment to a son who threatened to contest his father’s will was considered a taxable gift.

-Likewise, the gift tax can be applied even in the case of a transfer made pursuant to (or approved by) a court decree if there is not an adversary proceeding.
-For instance, if an incompetent’s property were transferred to his mother, the transfer would be a gift even though it was approved by court decree (assuming the incompetent had no legal duty to care for the parent).
+Likewise, if there is no adversary proceeding, a gift may occur with respect to a transfer made pursuant to (or approved by) a court decree.
+For instance, if an incompetent person’s property were transferred to his mother, the transfer would be a gift even though it was approved by court decree (assuming the incompetent had no legal duty to care for the parent).

 Types of Gifts